-In the past five years, the United States has had four severe winter storms or weather events that have caused over $1 billion in damage.
+In the past five years, the United States has had five severe winter storms or weather events that have caused over $1 billion in damage.
 These storms caused damage all over the United States, even in places that historically don't experience freezing temperatures, snow and ice.
 Frigid temperatures and winter precipitation can cause pipes to burst and roofs to collapse.
 In the worst cases, winter storms can also result in injuries and death.

 Winter storm preparedness can help prevent costly damage to homes and businesses.
 Most importantly, when you take time to prepare for winter storms, you can save lives.

 While the National Oceanic and Atmospheric Administration (NOAA) keeps track of storms that cause billions of dollars in damage, small winter storms can also be devastating.
 When temperatures drop and ice and snow build up, furnaces work overtime, roads and sidewalks become slippery, and life gets more challenging.
 Ice storms can cause power outages, and extreme temperatures can endanger life.

 According to the Environmental Protection Agency (EPA), death rates during the winter months are up to 12% higher than in the other seasons.
 With more people inside, respiratory diseases transmit more successfully.
 According to the EPA, cold temperatures can exacerbate chronic health conditions and cause more heart attacks from changes in blood circulation.
 Thanks to climate changes, frostbite and hypothermia have become concerns for people who live in areas of the U.S. that traditionally haven't been subject to extreme cold.

 To combat cold temperatures, many homeowners turn to their fireplaces, which can create potentially dangerous situations when chimneys are clogged.
 Lighting candles during power outages also creates the potential for fire damage.